brunobarqueta/currency-converter/README.md

 To run:
 - npm install
-- npm rum dev
+- npm run dev
+Or access the link above.

 Next Features:
-- Swap currencies (the first one will become the second and vice versa)
+- Swap currencies (the first one will become the second and vice versa);
-- Searchable select
+- Searchable select;